gregmeldrum/docker-stringify-iot-development-model/README.md

-# docker-stringify-iot-development-template
+# docker-stringify-iot-nodejs-developer-template
-A starting point for creating a dockerized development environment for stringify development template.
+A starting point for creating a dockerized nodejs development environment for stringify developer template.

 Steps:
 - clone this repo
 - docker build -t stringify-dev:v1.0 .
 - docker run -p 1337:1337 stringify-dev:v1.0

-Now you can start developing your own stringify development template.
+Now you can start developing your own stringify developer template.

 # Stringify Development Module

-For more information on the stringify development module, see [stringify makers page](https://www.stringify.com/makers/) and look for Development Template.
+For more information on the stringify developer template , see [stringify makers page](https://www.stringify.com/makers/) and look for *Developer Template*.

 # Support from Stringify